-Modi Lifting Solutions are the Manufacturer of Steel Wire Rope Sling with the brand name 'Modi Wire Rope Sling' and manufactures Wire Rope Slings with Hydraulic Splicing Technique using aluminium ferrule under the IS Standards.
+Modi Lifting Solutions are the Steel Wire Rope Sling Manufacturer with the brand name 'Modi Wire Rope Sling' and manufactures Wire Rope Slings with Hydraulic Splicing Technique using aluminium ferrule under the IS Standards.
 With in-house testing facility we completely assures that each item we manufacture leaves with all quality checks.
 We also have a large stock of wire rope and fittings to choose from.
 Need something more specific?
 No problem, we can even design bespoke fittings and create tailored solutions on request.

 Wire Rope Slings are popular in construction, automotive, oil and gas, and general manufacturing industries where a variety of heavy loads and rugged conditions exist.
 They’re also very popular in steel mills and forging facilities where the durability of the rope is really put to the test.